-Visit the websites listed earlier in this chapter e.g. www.invasives.org.za.
+Visit the websites listed earlier on this page e.g. https://invasives.org.za.
 They contain a host of information and resources.

-- Find the web pages of ARC-PPR’s Weeds Research Programme on www.arc.agric.za.
+- Find the web pages of ARC-PHP’s Weeds Research Programme on www.arc.agric.za.

-- Find the Info Pak “Alien invaders” under the Resource centre menu option at www.daff.gov.za.
+- Find the Info Pak “Alien invaders” at www.dalrrd.gov.za.

 - Find a write-up of the project “Exploring Working for Water success stories”, done by the Council for Scientific and Industrial Research (CSIR) at www.csir.co.za/exploring-working-water-success-stories.

-- Fact sheets on invasive alien plants and their biological agents by ARC-PPR can also be downloaded from www.arc.agric.za.
+- Fact sheets on invasive alien plants and their biological agents by ARC-PHP can also be downloaded from www.arc.agric.za.
 The fact sheets are in printable PDF format.

 - Search for the latest Southern African Plant Invaders Atlas (SAPIA) News put out by the ARC online.

-- The Best practice reference manual for wool sheep farming in South Africa, brought out by the National Wool Growers Association (NWGA) includes notes on dealing with invading alien plants management.
-Find the document on www.nwga.co.za or contact 041 365 5030.
+- The Best practice reference manual for wool sheep farming in South Africa, available in English and Afrikaans, includes notes on dealing with invading alien plants management.
+Find the document on www.capewools.co.za or www.nwga.co.za.

 - Find Common weeds of crops and gardens in southern Africa/ Algemene onkruide in gewasse en tuine in Suidelike Afrika on the Agricultural Research Council’s website, www.arc.agric.za.